project-akri/akri/docs/architecture.md

       # ...
       capacity: 3
     ```
 1. The Akri Agent sees the Configuration and discovers a leaf device using the protocol specified in the Configuration.
 It creates a device plugin for that leaf device and registers it with the kubelet.
 The Agent then creates an Instance for the discovered leaf device, listing itself as a node that can access it under `nodes`.
-The Akri Agent puts all the information that the broker pods will need in order to connect to the specific device under the `metadata` section of the Instance.
+The Akri Agent puts all the information that the broker pods will need in order to connect to the specific device under the `brokerProperties` section of the Instance.
 Later, the controller will mount these as environment variables in the broker pods.
 Note how Instance has 3 available `deviceUsage` slots, since capacity was set to 3 and no brokers have been scheduled to the leaf device yet.
     ```yaml
     kind: Instance
     metadata: